Definitive Guide to Electric Car Batteries

 - If an EV battery is continually charged at Level 3, also known as DC Fast Charging (DCFC)

-Quantifying Battery Degradation
+The Truth About Battery Degradation

+The biggest take away we want you to get from this article is that EV battery degradation is really nothing to worry about.
 If we look at the Tesla S model battery, researchers have found that traveling 500,000 miles on the original battery should not be a problem.
 Just because the battery degrades does not mean it is not drivable; it simply loses some of its range and charging efficiency.

 In blog posts, Tesla model S owners have noted that approximately 95% of the battery retains its battery function during the first 50,000 miles.
 A 5% battery degradation could equal 20 miles of range.
 Oddly enough, the battery only degraded another 5% during the next 100,000 miles.
 So, 150,000 miles resulted in a total average of 10% total battery degradation.
 Typically, you wouldn’t need to consider replacing your battery until degradation reaches 50-65%.